-Telangana Encounter: SC to appoint it’s ex Judge to look into the case, hearing on Thursday
+Telangana Encounter: SC to appoint it’s ex-Judge to look into the case, hearing on Thursday

 The four accused were taken to the scene where the rape and murder had taken place.
 The police had taken the accused to re-construct the crime scene at around 3.30 am.
 This is a procedure that is mandated under the provisions of the Indian Penal Code.

 As the process was taking place, one of the accused snatched the weapon from the police and tried to escape along with the rest of the accused.
 One of them even opened fire, following which the police had to retaliate and opened fire on the accused persons.
-A these four accused succumbed to their injuries after they were taken to the hospital.
+These four accused succumbed to their injuries after they were taken to the hospital.